.svx Cookbook

 U/D or +V/-V may be used instead of UP/DOWN; the check is not case sensitive.

 Legs surveyed across the surface of a static body of water where no clino reading is taken (since the surface of the water can be assumed to be flat) can be indicated by using LEVEL in place of a clino reading.
 This prevents the clino correction being applied.
-Here's an example:
+(Note that unlike with plumbed readings, there isn’t a way to treat a clino reading of 0 as meaning LEVEL because 0 is a completely reasonable actual clino reading.)

 1 2 11.37 190 -12